everlutionsk/ajaxcom-bundle/README.md

 If you want to use AjaxcomBundle seamlessly you should copy `@EverlutionAjaxcom\layout_bootstrap_4.html.twig` to your project (eg. AppBundle) and modify it to your needs.

-This way the AjaxcomBundle will handle task such as replacing JavaScripts, StyleSheets, MetaTags for you.
+This way the AjaxcomBundle will handle tasks such as replacing JavaScripts, StyleSheets and MetaTags for you.

 ## Use automated replacement of JS, CSS, Meta and Title

 When you are using blocks from `@EverlutionAjaxcom\layout_bootstrap_4.html.twig` you should be all set up.

 When you decide to set up your layout manually following sections will help you to understand how the automatic replacement works.

 ### replacing JavaScripts